illuminart and partners

 In 2016 illuminart began working on their own large scale production, Port to Port… building a series of digital stories with communities all around SA.
 The stories have featured local artists, history, tall tales, natural riches and colourful themes.

-Illuminart have collected hundreds of stories, which have been lovingly crafted into family friendly animated art, ready for projection.
-Our team are now preparing to take the entire collection of animated stories on tour, to all the cities, towns and regions who have participated.
+Illuminart collected hundreds of stories, which were lovingly crafted and curated for the tour, to all the cities, towns and regions who have participated.